Gold markets initially fell on Monday to reach down towards the $1750 level.

-Gold markets went back and forth during trading on Wednesday as we continue to see a lot of confusion in the markets.
+Gold markets rallied ever so slightly on Wednesday as we continue to see more of an upward push in the market.

 Gold has been trying to recover from recent selloffs, which pushed it towards the $1741 support level, its lowest in about a month-and-a-half.